jboss-fuse/fuse-karaf/quickstarts/camel/camel-sap/README.md

 1. Change your working directory to the `quickstarts/camel/camel-sap` directory.
 * Run `mvn clean install` to build the quick start.
-* In your JBoss Fuse installation directory run, `./bin/fuse` to start the JBoss Fuse runtime.
+* In your Red Hat Fuse installation directory run, `./bin/fuse` to start the Red Hat Fuse runtime.
-* In the JBoss Fuse console, run `bundle:install -s mvn:org.fusesource/camel-sap/${version.org.fusesource.camel-sap}` to install the JBoss Fuse SAP Camel components.
+* In the Red Hat Fuse console, run `bundle:install -s mvn:org.fusesource/camel-sap/${version.org.fusesource.camel-sap}` to install the Red Hat Fuse SAP Camel components.
 Note the bundle number for the component bundle returned by this command.
-* In the JBoss Fuse console, run `bundle:install -s mvn:org.jboss.fuse.quickstarts/camel-sap/${project.version}` to install the quick start.
+* In the Red Hat Fuse console, run `bundle:install -s mvn:org.jboss.fuse.quickstarts/camel-sap/${project.version}` to install the quick start.
 Note the bundle number for the quick start returned by this command.
-* In the JBoss Fuse console, run `log:tail` to monitor the JBoss Fuse log.
+* In the Red Hat Fuse console, run `log:tail` to monitor the Red Hat Fuse log.

 To send an outbound request to SAP:
 * Copy the request file (`src/data/request.xml`) in the project to the input directory(`work/camel-sap/input`) of the quick start route.
-* In the JBoss Fuse console observe the request sent and the response returned by the endpoint.
+* In the Red Hat Fuse console observe the request sent and the response returned by the endpoint.

 To handle an inbound request from SAP:
 * Copy the response file (`src/data/response.xml`) in the project to the data directory(`work/camel-sap/data`) of the quick start route.